brooklyncentral/clocker/README.md

 ### Getting started
 This project requires a Docker instance that Brooklyn will use as a target location when deploying application blueprints.

-We suggest here two ways to deploy Docker: choose one of them!
+We suggest two ways to deploy Docker: choose one of them!

-#### Installing Docker using Brooklyn docker entity
+#### Option 1: Installing Docker using Brooklyn docker entity
 You can use Brooklyn to install Docker onto an existing machine, or to install Docker onto a new cloud machine with your favourite cloud provider / cloud API.

 To use the Brooklyn docker entity for installing docker on the host machine, there is an example blueprint at: [SingleDockerHostExample](https://github.com/cloudsoft/brooklyn-docker/blob/master/docker-examples/src/main/java/io/cloudsoft/docker/example/SingleDockerHostExample.java)